How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Tech Floor

 Accuracy on production-representative data.
-Not clean test sets.
-Validate on data that looks like what the system will actually receive — including inconsistent formatting.
+Clean test sets do not count: validate on data that looks like what the system will actually receive, including inconsistent formatting.

 Stability across heterogeneous inputs.
-The system must produce consistent outputs across format variation — and flag inputs it cannot process with high confidence, rather than guessing.
+The system must produce consistent outputs across format variation, and flag inputs it cannot process with high confidence instead of guessing.

 Confidence signal on every output.
-High average accuracy with silent failure on uncertain cases is more dangerous than lower average accuracy with correct escalation.
+High average accuracy with silent failure on uncertain cases is the more dangerous configuration; lower average accuracy with correct escalation is the safer one to put in front of a clinician.

 Process Metrics